shinken-solutions/shinken/doc/source/07_advanced/objectinheritance.rst

 In the packs example, the web server from the front-end cluster uses the value defined in the pack, and the one from the backend cluster has its HTTP service (inherited from the HTTP pack also) enforced its ``notification_options`` directive.

 .. important:: The service_overrides attribute may himself be inherited from an upper host template.
 This is a multivalued attribute wchich syntax requires that each value is set on its own line.
-If you add a line on an host instance, it will not add it to the ones defined at template level, it will overlobad them.
+If you add a line on a host instance, it will not add it to the ones defined at template level, it will overlobad them.
 If some of the values on the template level are needed, they have to be explicitely copied.

 Example: